mehulagg/gitlab/doc/user/application_security/dast/browserker.md

 ## Vulnerability detection

-While Browserker provides users with a efficient crawler of modern web applications, vulnerability detection is still managed by the standard DAST/Zed Attack Proxy (ZAP) solution.
+While Browserker crawls modern web applications efficiently, vulnerability detection is still managed by the standard DAST/Zed Attack Proxy (ZAP) solution.

 Browserker runs the target website in a browser with DAST/ZAP configured as the proxy server.
 This ensures that all requests and responses made by the browser are passively scanned by DAST/ZAP.
 When running a full scan, active vulnerability checks executed by DAST/ZAP do not use a browser.
 This difference in how vulnerabilities are checked can cause issues that require certain features of the target website to be disabled to ensure the scan works as intended.